 - the quality of being discreet, esp. with reference to one’s own actions or speech; prudence or decorum: Throwing all discretion to the winds, he blurted out the truth.

-When using e-mail, you need to make the effort to try and do your best to consider those you are communicating with enough to want to be courteous and to ensure that your tone, intend and meaning are appropriate for the task at hand.
+When using email, you need to make an effort to consider those you are communicating with enough to want to be courteous.
+You want to make sure that your tone, intent, and meaning are appropriate for the task at hand.